fundor333/dotfiles/README.md

 # dotfiles

 My personal dotfile for my Linux Debian Based pc
-MAke with the bot https://github.com/anishathalye/dotbot
+Make with the bot https://github.com/anishathalye/dotbot

+For Linux you need to launch

+    ./install

+For Windows you need to launch

+    export MSYS=winsymlinks:nativestrict
+    ./install --no-color